-- 1 Accrued expenses have already been deducted in determining an entity's current tax liability for the current or earlier periods. - 2 A loan payable is measured at the amount originally received and this amount is the same as the amount repayable on final maturity of the loan. - 3 Accrued expenses will never be deductible for tax purposes. - 4 Accrued income will never be taxable.
+- Accrued expenses have already been deducted in determining an entity's current tax liability for the current or earlier periods. - A loan payable is measured at the amount originally received and this amount is the same as the amount repayable on final maturity of the loan. - 3 Accrued expenses will never be deductible for tax purposes. - 4 Accrued income will never be taxable.

-Appendix B Illustrative computations and presentation
+Illustrative computations and presentation

-The appendix accompanies, but is not part of, IAS 12.
-Extracts from income statementsstatements of financial position and balance sheetsstatements of comprehensive income are provided to show the effects on these financial statements of the transactions described below.
+Extracts from statements of financial position and statements of comprehensive income are provided to show the effects on these financial statements of the transactions described below.
 These extracts do not necessarily conform with all the disclosure and presentation requirements of other Standards.

-All the examples in this appendix assume that the entities concerned have no transaction other than those described.
+All the examples below assume that the entities concerned have no transaction other than those described.